September 14, 2022

 What if the company sends the offer to users who browsed the Japanese food pages today but didn't place an order?
 Such customers are the most ready-to-purchase segment, so the highest conversion rate can be expected in this case.

-This is one of the easiest ways to segment the audience because often customers themselves answer what they are interested in.
+This is one of the easiest ways to segment the audience because often customers themselves make it clear what they are interested in.
 For example, workout apps traditionally ask at the registration stage what the user's goal is: building muscle mass, losing weight, or keeping fit.
 News apps ask newcomers what topics they would like to read in their feeds.
 That's what Pinterest does, offering the client to specify their preferences when creating an account.

 Let's look at how these approaches can be applied to the customer depending on their lifecycle stage.